ShashankhS/JobWebScrapping/README.md

 # JobWebScrapping
-A website that provides all latest job listings that are present in different job listing websites
+An automated website that provides all the latest job listings that are from different job listing websites.